Whale Watching in Sydney: A Comprehensive Guide

 Can you see whales in Sydney Harbour?

 Whales have entered the harbour on several occasions over the last 15 years, but sightings inside the harbour itself are scarce.
-Two humpbacks entered Sydney Harbour and took a rest at Rose Bay in 2012.
+In 2012, two humpbacks entered Sydney Harbour and took a rest at Rose Bay.

 What type of whales can you see in Sydney?